zinzloun/STunnell_RevShell/README.md

 	Remote cert was issued to CN=xxxxxx ......
 The you shoud get a CMD shell on the attacker

-## Missing server connection
+## Exceptions use case: missing server connection
 ### nc is not listening on the server
-The client app continues to send requests to the server, you will see on the console the certificate info looping:
+Since the client app can connect to Stunnell but not to nc, it will continue to send requests to the server.
+You will see on the console the certificate info looping:

  	...
 	Certificate revocation list checked: False